 Seat Tube Length

 This length will not matter too much, unless you have particularly short legs for your body size and need the additional stand over clearance.
-Make sure to compare bikes based on the horizontal top tube length.
+Make sure to compare bikes based on their stack and reach if you can.

 Head Tube Length